goshacmd/decentralized-anonymous-marketplace-concept/README.md

 You own your money and don't have to trust anyone with it.
 Perfect, right?

-But there is a reason SR needed the money to pass through its wallets.
+But there is a reason they needed the money to pass through its wallets.
 It's because there was a need in arbitration.
 Luckily, there is a way to arbitrate without rising your money to someone...

 ### Arbitration